Inverse-square law: Formula

+Newton's law of universal gravitation follows an inverse-square law, as do the effects of electric, light, sound, and radiation phenomena.

 Justification

 The inverse-square law generally applies when some force, energy, or other conserved quantity is evenly radiated outward from a point source in three-dimensional space.
 Since the surface area of a sphere (which is 4πr^{2}) is proportional to the square of the radius, as the emitted radiation gets farther from the source, it is spread out over an area that is increasing in proportion to the square of the distance from the source.
 Hence, the intensity of radiation passing through any unit area (directly facing the point source) is inversely proportional to the square of the distance from the point source.
 Gauss's law for gravity is similarly applicable, and can be used with any physical quantity that acts in accordance with the inverse-square relationship.

 Occurrences

 Gravitation

 Gravitation is the attraction between objects that have mass.
 Newton's law states:

 The gravitational attraction force between two point masses is directly proportional to the product of their masses and inversely proportional to the square of their separation distance.
 The force is always attractive and acts along the line joining them.